FaradayRF/Faraday-Software/Tutorials/start/configuring-rf-faraday.md

  * `RF_TELEMETRY_BOOT_BIT=<Set to 1 for automatic RF telemetry transmissions ater boot-up>`
  * `TELEMETRY_DEFAULT_RF_INTERVAL=<Value in seconds for RF telemetry packet transmissions>`

- These are the absolute must-have configured items for RF transmission.
 We suggest a RF power setting of 20 for desktop use and higher could easily desense the radio causing packets to be missed.
-RF power of about 140 seems to be maximum output.
+RF power of about 140 seems to be the maximum output.
+Also, please make sure the "Callsign-NodeID" combination is unique for every readio!

+A Faraday radio configured for RF use might look like this:
+ * `CALLSIGN=KB1LQC`
+ * `ID=2`
+ * `BOOT_RF_POWER=140`
+ * `RF_TELEMETRY_BOOT_BIT=1`
+ * `TELEMETRY_DEFAULT_RF_INTERVAL=10`

+It is also highly recommended to program default GPS location and altitudes in even if you have a GPS installed.
+Simply setting them to zero can be a good failsafe

+ * `DEFAULT_LATITUDE=0000.0000`
+ * `DEFAULT_LONGITUDE=00000.0000`
+ * `DEFAULT_ALTITUDE=00000.00`

+### Configuration Reference
- Below is a reference of the entire `faraday_config.ini`.
-It should be taken into consideration if you would like to power on the GPS or program a default lat/lon.
+ Below is a reference of the entire `faraday_config.ini` with an explanation of each setting.

 `[BASIC]`
  * `CALLSIGN` Faraday radio callsign (9 characters)
  * `ID` Faraday radio node ID (0-255)
- * `GPIO_P3` Default CC430 P3 IO state, all considerd outputs at this time
+ * `GPIO_P3` Default CC430 P3 IO state, all considered outputs at this time
- * `GPIO_P4` Default CC430 P4 IO state, all considerd outputs at this time
+ * `GPIO_P4` Default CC430 P4 IO state, all considered outputs at this time
- * `GPIO_P5` Default CC430 P5 IO state, all considerd outputs at this time
+ * `GPIO_P5` Default CC430 P5 IO state, all considered outputs at this time

 `[RF]`
  * `BOOT_FREQUENCY_MHZ` Faraday radio frequency after a reboot, 914.5 MHz is current default.
 Range is 902-928MHz